Exact Moment Representation in Polynomial Optimization: Flat truncation in polynomial optimization problems

 \subsection{Boundary Hessian Conditions}

-Boundary Hessian Conditions (BHC) are conditions on the minimizers of a polynomial $f$ on a basic semialgebraic set $S$ introduced by Marshall in \cite{MarshallRepresentationsnonnegativepolynomials2006} and \cite{MarshallRepresentationsNonNegativePolynomials2009}.
-These conditions are particular cases of the so called local-global principle, which allows one to prove global properties of polynomials (e.g. $f\in Q$) analyzing local properties (e.g. checking the BHC at the minimizers of $f$ on $\cS(Q)$).
-We refer to \cite{scheiderer_distinguished_2005}, \cite{scheiderer_sums_2006} and \cite[ch.
+In this section, we show that if regularity conditions, known as Boundary Hessian Conditions (BHC), are satisfied, then the flat truncation property holds.
+These are conditions on the minimizers of a polynomial $f$ on a basic semialgebraic set $S$ introduced by Marshall in \cite{MarshallRepresentationsnonnegativepolynomials2006} and \cite{MarshallRepresentationsNonNegativePolynomials2009}, which are particular cases of the so called local-global principle.
+Under these conditions, global properties of polynomials (e.g. $f\in Q$) can be deduced from local properties (e.g. checking the BHC at the minimizers of $f$ on $\cS(Q)$).
+We refer to \cite{scheiderer_distinguished_2005}, \cite{scheiderer_sums_2006} and \cite[Ch.
 9]{marshall_positive_2008} for more details.
-We introduce BHC conditions following \cite{scheiderer_positivity_2009}.
+We introduce BHC conditions following \cite{MarshallRepresentationsnonnegativepolynomials2006,nie_optimality_2014}.